BuckShlegeris/BuckShlegeris.github.io/_posts/2014-08-10-environmentalism.md

 Second, I don’t know which environmental issues I actually care about, or how much I should care about them.
 Anthropogenic global warming seems bad enough for humanity that I think it’s probably worth reducing on the margin.
 However, I’m less sure about many other environmentalist issues.

-I am not in general in favor of preserving ecosystems, because I’m worried about [wild animal suffering](http://t.umblr.com/redirect?z=http%3A%2F%2Fwww.stafforini.com%2Flibrary%2Fng-1995.pdf&t=NDc3OTI1YTM4ODFkNmQ5MzE2NjMzZjQyMjRlMmI4NTIxOTY2NWQzZixLZkRWdzF4MQ%3D%3D), and conservation is not an obvious way of improving wild animal lives.
+I am not sure that I'm in general in favor of preserving ecosystems, because I’m worried about [wild animal suffering](http://t.umblr.com/redirect?z=http%3A%2F%2Fwww.stafforini.com%2Flibrary%2Fng-1995.pdf&t=NDc3OTI1YTM4ODFkNmQ5MzE2NjMzZjQyMjRlMmI4NTIxOTY2NWQzZixLZkRWdzF4MQ%3D%3D), and conservation is not an obvious way of improving wild animal lives.
 This means that I am unsure how to feel about deforestation, for example.

 ## Evaluations of particular issues